sianliu/cicd-pipeline-train-schedule-jenkins/README.md

 # cicd-pipeline-train-schedule-jenkins

 This is a simple train schedule app written using nodejs.
 It is intended to be used as a sample application for a series of hands-on learning activities.
 Has Jenkins integration with configured webhook for automatic builds.
+Set up a webhook to trigger Jenkins whenever changes are made to the repo in GitHub.

 ## Running the app